Q: What kind of opportunities does PEL offer members?

 1. PEL members must accumulate a minimum of 90 contact hours in PEL activities.
-The 90 contact hours can be completed by attending the Summer Immersion (40 hours), three Winter Workshops (48 hours), and at least one seminar or site visit.
+The 90 contact hours can be completed by attending the Summer Immersion (40 hours), three Academic Symposia (48 hours), and at least one seminar or site visit.

-3. In addition to the post-exercise/site visit reports, PEL members must submit two written deliverables:
+2. PEL members must submit two written assignments:

-ii.
-Research/analytical papers should be 15-20 pages in length and address a major WMD challenge raised during one of the PEL activities during their three years period of enrollment in the program.
+b.
+A research/analytical paper of 15-20 pages in length addressing a major WMD challenge raised during one of the PEL activities during their three years period of enrollment in the program.
 All paper topics must be submitted in proposal format to the PEL Director for review and approval by no later than 1 October of the member’s third year.
 The paper should critically and strategically assess the WMD challenge, placing it in a broader security context, addressing policy options, and making policy recommendations.
 Final drafts of all written materials must be submitted no later than March 15 of the same academic year unless the student has been granted an extension.